HL7/fhir-security-label-ds4p/input/pagecontent/spec.md

 The `sec-label-related-artifact extension` is based on the Related Artifact [`MetaData` Type](http://hl7.org/fhir/R4/metadatatypes.html#RelatedArtifact).
 The `RelatedArtifact` structure defines resources related to a module such as previous and next versions of documents, documentation, citations, etc. Note that the name resource here is being used in a more general sense than the FHIR-specific Resource.
 The related resource may be a FHIR resource, or it may be another type of resource, represented using the Attachment data type.

 This extension SHOULD be used on a security label code for which justification or documentation can be found in an attached or discoverable information instance.
-Examples include a policy security label code, which is justified based on a law, patient consent directive, or organizational policy; a provenance security label, which is documented by a Provenance Resource; a trust security label code, which is documented by a trust accreditation certificate, trust mark,  or a trust agreement such as a DURSA.
+Examples include a policy security label code, which is justified based on a law, patient consent directive, or organizational policy; a provenance security label, which is documented by a Provenance Resource; a trust security label code, which is documented by a trust accreditation certificate, trust mark,  or a trust agreement such as a Data Use and Reciprocal Support Agreement (DURSA).

 ### Value Sets Summary
 Value-sets used and defined by this IG are discussed below.